OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

     >- Node.js v12.13.0+ (Erbium)
     >- Node.js v14.15.0+ (Fermium)
 * Setup SharePoint Environment by following the [instructions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant).
-* Use the root site in SharePoint to create a List.
+* Use the communication root site in SharePoint to create a List.
     - Navigate to the SharePoint root site, in `Home` tab, click `New` and select `List`.
     > *Note: You must nagivate to root site instead of any other subsite.
 Root site URL ends with xx.sharepoint.com.* eg. `https://{your-tenant-name}.sharepoint.com/`.
     > *This is because Teams App automatically detect SharePoint root site only.
 If you want to create a List in other subsite, manual steps to change the site url in* *[./SPFx/src/webparts/TodoList/components/SharePointListManager.ts](./SPFx/src/webparts/TodoList/components/SharePointListManager.ts) are required.*